bergesinstitute/graf-method/book-3-unit-3.md

 Juan vivía en Madrid; Creía que estabas en casa; Tenía un gato.* En inglés: *I knew Juan lived in Madrid; I believed you were home; I used to have a cat*).

-> In English: Certain verbs naturally have a meaning of action: *arrive, go out, look...* But other verbs have a more "descriptive" meaning: *tener* (for possession), *saber* (for knowledge), *creer* (for beliefs)...
+💂 Certain verbs naturally have a meaning of action: *arrive, go out, look...* But other verbs have a more "descriptive" meaning: *tener* (for possession), *saber* (for knowledge), *creer* (for beliefs)...
 Action verbs are usually in the preterite tense (*Juan llegó a las siete; Miré el programa el jueves pasado; Salí de casa.*